Query-focused and Memory-aware Reranker for Long Context Processing: Method

 \section{Method}

-Our QRRanker is the Listwise method that reranks all the documents in a single inference pass, following the so-called "prompt-decoders"~\cite{pradeep2023rankvicuna}.
-Notably, QRRanker does not involve any generation processes, but only prefills the prompt with the question and documents, and obtains the attention scores, which is more time- and resource-friendly.
-Though the original QR retriever~\citep{zhang2025query} with a group of precomputed QR heads can transfer to new tasks, the performance may not be that stable, as QR heads may be changed on new tasks.
-To this end, we propose a dedicated training pipeline for QRRanker.
-We first construct listwise training instances and then optimize the precomputed QR heads with a contrastive ranking objective.
+QRRanker is a listwise reranking method that processes all candidate documents in a single inference pass.
+Unlike generation-based listwise rerankers, it only prefills the question-document prompt and derives document scores from attention patterns, avoiding generation-format errors and reducing inference cost.
+Since precomputed QR-heads may vary across tasks~\citep{zhang2025query}, we further train them with a dedicated pipeline: constructing listwise training instances and optimizing the selected heads with a contrastive ranking objective.